 Why Is an Inbound Marketing Strategy Important?

-The marketing internet has been awash in articles talking about “inbound marketing” this, “outbound marketing” that, and “content marketing” is the next BIG THING—so much so that it’s getting confusing even for us.
-The explosion of new marketing terms, tactics, and techniques can be overwhelming; we get it.
+The marketing internet has been awash in articles talking about how "inbound marketing," "outbound marketing," and "content marketing" are the next BIG THING—so much so that it's getting confusing even for us.
+The explosion of new marketing terms, tactics, and techniques can be overwhelming--we get it.
 After all, many people ascribe to the idea that marketing is marketing, right?

 why inbound marketing strategy is importtant

-Well, no. It’s not that simple anymore.
-We are going to look at inbound marketing (but here's more about outbound marketing, and content marketing, if you're interested!).
-Here's why we're such strong proponents of inbound marketing and of its use by pretty much any company in any industry.
+Well, no. It's not that simple anymore.
+We will look at inbound marketing (but here's more about outbound marketing and content marketing if you're interested!).
+Here's why we're such strong proponents of inbound marketing and its use by almost any company in any industry.

 Definition Time: Inbound Marketing

-First things first, just what is inbound marketing, and how is it different?
+So, what is Inbound Marketing, and how is it different?
 Market leader Hubspot coined the phrase inbound marketing to describe the growing tactic of using content to attract, engage, and delight customers (existing and potential alike) to grow your business.
-The term “inbound” was used to counter what Hubspot refers to as “outbound marketing,” or traditional marketing, where a brand forces information and sales pitches on their audience.
+"Inbound" was used to counter what Hubspot calls "outbound marketing," or traditional marketing, where a brand forces information and sales pitches on its audience.

-And as for content marketing, well, that’s a subset of inbound that covers the how-to of producing all those great, useful blog posts and social media updates.
+As for content marketing, that's the subset of inbound that covers how to produce exceptional, relevant blog posts and social media updates.

-Some examples of the tactics used in the inbound marketing customer journey (all of which are covered in the Hubspot Certified Inbound Marketer program offered via the Hubspot Academy):
+Some examples of the tactics used in the inbound marketing customer journey (all of which are covered in the Hubspot Certified Inbound Marketer program offered via the Hubspot Academy - Marketing Skills):

 Attract phase